-The doctor or other medical professional that you select to treat injuries you suffered at work can affect your workers' compensation case.
-To make sure that you select the correct type of medical provider, you should have the assistance of an experienced New York workers' compensation lawyer.
-At the Law Office of Daniel M. Morrin, we have relationships with an extensive network of medical providers.
+The doctor or other medical professional that you select to treat injuries you suffered at work can affect your workers’ compensation case.
+To make sure that you select the correct type of medical provider, you should have the assistance of an experienced New York workers’ compensation lawyer.
+At the Law Office of Morrin & Sands PLLC, we have relationships with an extensive network of medical providers.
 We can refer you to these professionals to make sure you can both recover from your injuries and strengthen your case.
-Schedule a free initial consultation by filling out our online form or by calling 516-750-0893 today.
+Schedule a free initial consultation by filling out our online form or by calling 516-307-8000 today.

-It is important to choose the correct provider based on the type of work injury you suffer.
+It is important to choose the correct workers’ compensation medical provider based on the type of work injury you suffer.
 Some things to consider when selecting a medical provider include:

 - The first time that you see any provider, such as at the emergency room, that visit will be paid for by workers’ comp if it is the result of a work-related injury and you inform the provider of this fact.